TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-usererrorjobcancelledonmachinereboot.md

 <!--/issueDescription-->

 ## **Recommended Steps**

-To resolve this issue check if the VM was shutdown while processes were running, if yes then rerun the backup operation.
+* Check if the VM was shut down while processes were running
+* If yes, then rerun the backup operation